superasperatus/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook registerWhitelistedObject:@protocol(SensitiveProtocol)];  // whitelists all classes that conform the protocol
 ```

-Also here, objects can be removed from the whitelist by calling the respective `unregisterWhitelisted(object:)` or toggling the `slSensitive` property.
+Also here, objects can be removed from the whitelist by calling the respective `unregisterWhitelisted(object:)` or by toggling the `slSensitive` property.

 #### Sensitive mode